Shuck & Associates, PLLC

 A COVERT narcissistic parent is very effective at running a smear campaign against their own children.
 They do this through performative sympathy for their child while appearing like a failing saint / savior (martyr).
 What this parent is actually doing is creating a real 'Truman Show' movie out of their child's life; the child and nearly everyone around them is gaslit into viewing them in the way the abusive parent(s) require.

 Folks on what's called the, 'Cluster B Spectrum,' view life, and sort life, into trivial, and delusional, hierarchies.
 However, because they lack self-awareness, it is difficult for them to see others for who they truly are.
 So, while they organize life into good/bad, right/wrong, win/lose, saint/sinner, strong/weak, resilient/sensitive... it is not only black & white thinking, it is also upside down thinking.
-Those who are deemed strong in the family system are emotionally fragile and those who are labeled as weak are the strongest.
+Those who are deemed strong in the family system are emotionally fragile and those who are labeled as weak (or "sensitive") are the strongest.

 Toxic parents view their children as objects they own and have the right to treat in whatever way they desire.